 Throughout the year, the Squam Lakes Association offers free programs open to the public on a variety of nature and conservation related topics.
-The Adventure Ecology programs are presented by the Lakes Region Conservation Corps members who spend their year on Squam performing important conservation work in support of the Association's mission.
+The Adventure Ecology programs are presented by the Lakes Region Conservation Corps members who spend time on Squam performing important conservation work in support of the Association's mission.
 For more information about the SLA's educational programs please click here or call our office at (603) 968-7336.

-2018 Fall Adventure Ecology Programs:
+2019 Summer Adventure Ecology Programs:

 Lakes Region Conservation Corps

-The Lakes Region Conservation Corps (LRCC) is a 22.5 week AmeriCorps service program that develops skills and experiences for conservation professionals.
+The Lakes Region Conservation Corps (LRCC) is an AmeriCorps service program that develops skills and experiences for conservation professionals.
 LRCC members are the driving force behind the Squam Lakes Association’s conservation efforts.
 The program provides hands-on conservation work experience and numerous certifications over a broad range of areas, which ensures that LRCC members are capable of independently approaching a variety of tasks in the environmental conservation field.
 Members remove invasive species from the Squam watershed, manage and act as caretakers at our backcountry campsites, maintain the SLA’s 50+ miles of trails, educate the public on local and regional conservation initiatives, spearhead reports on conservation efforts, lead SLA volunteer crews and ensure the daily functioning of the Squam Lakes Association’s programs.
 Click here to learn more about the program.